 October 16, 2018

-Most real estate professionals embrace the REALTORS® Code of Ethics that directs us “Under all is the land.
+Real estate professionals who are REALTORS® follow our Code of Ethics that directs us “Under all is the land.
 Upon its wise utilization and widely allocated ownership depend the survival and growth of free institutions and of our civilization.
 REALTORS® should recognize that the interests of the nation and its citizens require the highest and best use of the land and the widest distribution of land ownership.
 They require the creation of adequate housing, the building of functioning cities, the development of productive industries and farms, and the preservation of a healthful environment.
 Such interests impose obligations beyond those of ordinary commerce.
 They impose grave social responsibility and a patriotic duty to which REALTORS® should dedicate themselves, and for which they should be diligent in preparing themselves.
 REALTORS®, therefore, are zealous to maintain and improve the standards of their calling and share with their fellow REALTORS® a common responsibility for its integrity and honor.”

 How do we honor this obligation to ensure the highest and best use of the land, functioning cities, productive industries, farms, free institutions, and the preservation of a healthful environment?
 It seems to me that real estate professionals are expected to stand with the environment, advocating conservation, efficiency, and sustainability while opposing activities that will damage our civilization and the livelihood of future generations who will live here.
+REPCAL can be another place we stand together.

 We, as real estate professionals, have created one of the largest political action groups in the nation.